-In the summer of 2019, SYNONYM launched its first project space hidden away in Nakamura Kōen 中村公園, Nagoya 名古屋, an area known more for its shōgun history than tourism, art galleries or creative initiatives.
-Working with design studio mille-feuille, we transformed an old abandoned pachinko prize-exchange point, located on the ground floor of a 40-year-old residential building erected during the mid-Shōwa 昭和 era.
-The project space hoped to breathe fresh air into the local area and invite visitors to step into a somewhat unexpected world that’s rid of any distraction.
+In the summer of 2019, SYNONYM launched its first project space hidden away in Nakamura Kōen (中村公園), Nagoya (名古屋), an area known more for its shōgun history than for its tourism, art galleries or creative initiatives.
+Working with local design studio mille-feuille, we transformed an old abandoned pachinko prize-exchange point, located on the ground floor of a 40-year-old residential building erected during the mid-Shōwa (昭和) era.
+The project space hoped to breathe fresh air into the local area and invite visitors to step into a somewhat unexpected world rid of distraction.

 Space Designer: mille-feuille

 Location: 1E, 1-chome-4 Inuidecho, Nakamura Ward, Nagoya, Aichi 453-0832